Jupiter: Great Red Spot and other vortices

 Juno missions found several cyclone groups at Jupiter's poles.
 The northern group contains nine cyclones, with a large one in the centre and eight others around it, while its southern counterpart also consists of a centre vortex but is surrounded by five large storms and a single smaller one for a total of seven storms.

 In 2000, an atmospheric feature formed in the southern hemisphere that is similar in appearance to the Great Red Spot, but smaller.
 This was created when smaller, white oval-shaped storms merged to form a single feature—these three smaller white ovals were formed in 1939–1940.
 The merged feature was named Oval BA.
 It has since increased in intensity and changed from white to red, earning it the nickname "Little Red Spot".

-In April 2017, a "Great Cold Spot" was discovered in Jupiter's thermosphere at its north pole.
-This feature is 24000 km across, 12000 km wide, and 200 C-change cooler than surrounding material.
-While this spot changes form and intensity over the short term, it has maintained its general position in the atmosphere for more than 15 years.
-It may be a giant vortex similar to the Great Red Spot, and appears to be quasi-stable like the vortices in Earth's thermosphere.
-This feature may be formed by interactions between charged particles generated from Io and the strong magnetic field of Jupiter, resulting in a redistribution of heat flow.
+In April 2017, a "Great Cold Spot" was discovered in Jupiter's thermosphere near its north pole via infrared observations of the trihydrogen cation.
+This feature is approximately 24000 km across, 12000 km wide, and was thought to be 200 C-change cooler than surrounding material.
+The spot changes form and intensity over the short time periods while maintaining its general position in the atmosphere for more than 20 years.
+A series of global maps of Jupiter's thermospheric temperature, dominant molecular ion (H3+) density, and H3+ energy radiance have shown this "cold" spot is instead a region of depleted ion density.
+Both temperature and density influence the filtered images of H3+ emission, and it is known that density is the dominant controller of its resulting emission.
+The "Great 'Cold' Spot" is one of many structures in Jupiter's thermosphere which are observable in the infrared and seemingly created from vertical plasma motion driven by neutral wind-magnetic field interactions.